chrisgrieser/nvim-chainsaw/README.md

 ```

 > [!WARNING]
-> Note that the feature is still experimental.
+> Note that this feature is still experimental.

 ### Have your formatter ignore the log statements
 A common problem is that formatters like `prettier` split up the log statements